Please work with the CAS director to select electives that meet your goals.

 1. Consult with your faculty advisor, who will determine whether you can pursue the certificate consistent with the requirements of your degree program.

-2. Apply to the director of the certificate program, Professor Margaret Hermann, by completing the following documents:
+2. Apply to the director of the certificate program, Professor Brian Taylor, by completing the following documents:

 - Graduate School Internal Admission Application Form which will be submitted by the Moynihan Institute to the Graduate School for processing.